Altruist Financial Advisors LLC

 There is only one reason why you might need life insurance: You want to be sure that, in the event of your untimely death, the loved ones who depend on you for financial support will have adequate financial resources for as long as they'll need it.
 If you don't need it, you certainly shouldn't buy it any more than you should buy auto insurance if you don't own and/or drive a car.

 Basically, life insurance is a necessary evil for those who need it.
-For those who do not need it, life insurance is just plain evil and should be avoided as part of sound fiscal decision making.
+For those who do not need it, life insurance is just plain evil and should generally be avoided as part of sound fiscal decision making.

 How much life insurance should I get?